 In doing CBT with Jane, a few different techniques would be helpful.
 Cognitive restructuring would address the distressing thought of, “What if I am not able to make the payments on this debt?”
 Such thoughts could be replaced with more positive ones, such as, “I’m very fortunate to have the education that I received,” and practical thoughts such as, “I’ve made all the payments so far.”
 Concerns about being late to work could be addressed by setting a SMART goal for getting there with time to spare.
 Skills training such as deep breathing and other relaxation skills might be helpful for her stress headaches.

-Anger Expression and Control of Anger
+Control & Healthy Expression of Anger

 A CBT approach for John might include scheduling activities such as regular exercise into his weekly routine in order to improve his general mood.
 Mindfulness practice would allow John to notice his anger in the moment, and skills training would help him learn to use deep breathing in order to calm himself in those angry moments.

-Tobacco and Substance Use Problem
+Tobacco & Substance Use Problem

 Skills training may be used to help Joan change old habits associated with her substance use.
 The goal would be to substitute old habits with more positive, healthy activities and natural reinforcements.
 In addition, mindfulness techniques would likely increase her ability to manage the negative feelings that have sometimes led to the substance use.